top of page

 Dholavira to Dasada

 Today is largely a travel day, but before we start our journey, we will visit the Harappan site at Dholavira.
 This is a remarkable excavation of an Indus Valley civilisation from the Harappan culture, dating back 4,500 years.
+Mid-morning we will leave for Dasada with a lunch stop along the way.
+We will arrive at our accommodation in the afternoon, and you’ll have time to relax and enjoy some pool time.

 Accommodation: Eco-friendly Boutique Resort